 Anxiety can show up in big ways in our lives and in our family, but it can also show up in subtle ways that are masked by other emotions and behaviors.
 This is why it is SO important to routinely pay attention to the most foundational question, “What is going on in ME?”

 Today’s podcast episode is absolutely packed with thoughtful and real-life guidance for how we can understand and navigate parental anxiety.
-Stacy Bellward (podcast host) invites three Connected Families Parent Coaches to an honest and insightful conversation of how they have encountered and managed anxiety in many different forms and situations in their own lives and in their kids’ lives as well:
+Stacy Bellward (podcast host) invites three Connected Families Parent Coaches to an honest and insightful conversation about how they have encountered and managed anxiety in many different forms and situations in their own lives and in their kids’ lives as well:

-- Katie Wetsell, a mom of four kids and a pediatric nurse who has personally navigated issues related to adoption, mental illness, and learning disabilities.
+- Katie Wetsell, is a mom of four kids and a pediatric nurse who has personally navigated issues related to adoption, mental illness, and learning disabilities.
 Katie is also certified in SPACE Treatment, a parent-based approach for helping children with anxiety, anxiety disorders, and OCD

 Join these fellow moms and learn how anxiety can actually be an opportunity to grow in our faith, to better understand ourselves and our kids, and to love each other well as a family.
-We can be proactive in taking care of ourselves and staying grounded in God’s grace and truth so that we can flourish as God’ dearly beloved children.
+We can be proactive in taking care of ourselves and staying grounded in God’s grace and truth so that we can flourish as God’s dearly beloved children.

 What you’ll discover in today’s podcast:

 - how anxiety might show up in your home masked as different emotions, behavior, and actions

 - a clinical definition of anxiety, and how it functions to alert us in both healthy and unhealthy ways